Briefing document

 • Land, buildings, machinery or plant held in a trust in which the transferor had a right to trust income, where the settled assets were used wholly or mainly for the purposes of a business carried on by the transferor.

 Shares and securities are regarded as being ‘quoted’ if they are quoted on a recognised stock exchange.
-Shares traded on the Alternative Investment Market (AIM) are generally treated as being unquoted.
+Prior to 6 April 2026, shares traded on the Alternative Investment Market (AIM) are generally treated as being unquoted.
+From 6 April 2026 shares of any value listed on the AIM will be restricted to 50% relief.

 Qualifying activity